mapping-elections/site/_posts/2019-04-30-r-tutorial.markdown

 object, you should see a number of "obs." (observations) and a number of variables.
-The number of observations corresponds with the number of rows of data, while the number of variables corresponds to the number of columns in the data. `md1_candidates` should have 324 observations of 9 variables while and `md1_parties` should have 18 observations of 27 variables.
+The number of observations corresponds with the number of rows of data, while the number of variables corresponds to the number of columns in the data.
+The data object `md1_candidates` should have 324 observations of 14 variables while `md1_parties` should have 18 observations of 27 variables.
 Clicking on the blue arrow beside the name of a data object allows you to preview the variables and some of the observations.